 As (urban) populations grow, the middle class expands and incomes rise, and aspirational messaging and advertising continues to be pro-consumption, consumption will increasingly lead to resource constraints and increased pollution.
 We need to find a way to live well and live light.
 All parts of society have a role to play.
 Governments need to create appropriate frameworks and infrastructures, such as new public services, and regulatory instruments, for example, to restrict some types of advertising, and use public procurement to enhance the market for more sustainable goods and services.
 Businesses have to systematically integrate sustainability into core business strategies and develop innovative solutions to meet consumer needs in a less resource intensive way.
-Educators in formal and non-formal education sectors, civil society organisations, community groups, and consumer associations can equip students and the general public/consumers with the understanding and skills around sustainable consumption to be able to integrate it into their daily lives and future professions.
+Educators in formal and non-formal education sectors can equip students with the understanding and skills around sustainable consumption to be able to integrate it into their daily lives and future professions.
 International organizations can facilitate synergies and scale up impacts.
 Global policy frameworks like the 10-Year Framework of Programmes on Sustainable Consumption and Production offer platforms to bring these initiatives and partners together.
 Examples of powerful game changers include: